-Somewhere in all this, Rick has a baby after a hooking with a former school friend, although he is not faithful to her.
+Somewhere in all this, Rick has a baby after hooking up with a former school friend, although he is not faithful to her.
+Again he loses our symapthy.
 And the two Ricks drag Bel home for an agonising detox from which she emerges as the healthy, functioning old sister who brings Rick’s adorable mixed-race baby girl to prison to visit her teenage father.

-If the film is pointing the finger at the FBI’s callous practices, it does not do a very good job, though we notice how the FBI covered their tracks and were not implicated in Rick’s unjust fate.
+If the film is pointing the finger at the FBI’s callous practices, it does not do a convincing job, although we notice how the FBI covers their tracks and are not implicated in Rick’s unjust fate.
 At the time of his arrest, the Michigan Constitution had a law stating that anyone convicted of possessing over 650 grams of a controlled substance would be automatically sentenced to life without parole.
 A caption informs us that White Boy Rick has been behind bars for almost 30 years and that, ironically, some of the drug dealers he helped convict were freed long before him.

-That Rick Jr’s sentence was absurdly harsh is an appendium.
-Presumably no lawyer out to make his name was on hand to take on Rick’s cause, but we never hear of that in the film.
+That Rick Jr’s sentence was absurdly harsh is an addendum.
+Presumably, no lawyer out to make his name was on hand to take on Rick’s cause, but we never hear of that in the film.
 Rick was released last year, but for the previous 30, had been the only non-violent drug offender convicted as a minor who was still in jail.
-Demange seems to be less interested in examining the morality of the FBI’s treatment of informants or in than in selling us on the sordid, pathetic tragedy of a boy whom we never really get to know.
+Demange seems to be less interested in examining the morality of the FBI’s treatment of informants than in selling us on the sordid, pathetic tragedy of a boy whom we never really get to know.